West African giraffe

-The West African giraffe (Giraffa peralta or Giraffa camelopardalis peralta), also known as the Niger giraffe or Nigerian giraffe is a species or subspecies of the giraffe distinguished by its light colored spots.
-It is found in the Sahel of West Africa.
+The West African giraffe (Giraffa peralta or Giraffa camelopardalis peralta), also known as the Niger giraffe, is a species or subspecies of the giraffe distinguished by its light colored spots.
+Its last self-sustaining herd is in southwest Niger, supported by a series of refuges in Dosso Region and the tourist center at Kouré, some 80km southeast of Niamey.

 In the 19th century it ranged from Senegal to Lake Chad, yet in 2011 this subspecies only survives in a few isolated pockets containing about 400 individuals in total.
-Its last self-sustaining herd is in southwest Niger, supported by a series of refuges in Dosso Region and the tourist center at Kouré, some 80 km southeast of Niamey.
 All captive so-called "West African giraffe" are now known to be the Kordofan giraffe (G. c. antiquorum).

 Evolutionary history

 Older studies on giraffe subspecies have caused some researchers to question the separate status of G. c. peralta and the Kordofan giraffe (G. c. antiquorum).
 Genetic testing published in 2007 confirmed the distinctiveness of the West African giraffe.